 Sprouting: Sprouting, or germination, is one of the most effective ways to deactivate antinutrients, specifically phytates and lectins.
 Given most antinutrients are part of the seed’s system of preservation – preventing sprouting until the conditions are perfect – the process of sprouting grains, legumes, and seeds actually helps to reduce their level of phytates, tannins and increase their nutrient availability.
 (6)(10)

 Boiling: Cooking food at high heat has been shown to decrease levels of lectins, tannins, and protease inhibitors (11).
-While boiling whole grains, boiling legumes, boiling or steaming Brussel sprouts, cauliflower, and leafy greens has specifically been shown to significantly decreased their levels of oxalates and glucosinolates.
+While boiling whole grains, boiling legumes, boiling or steaming Brussel sprouts, cauliflower, and leafy greens have specifically been shown to significantly decrease their levels of oxalates and glucosinolates.
 (10)

 The Bottom Line